larsrinn/long_running_computations/README.md

 * Too many computations in parallel block the web server, even for responding to requests not triggering computations.
 * The user experience is poor, since submitting a form takes as long as the computation needs to finish.
   Hence, the user might think the server is down, while it is still computing.
+* Really long computations (like one minute) will cause the server to timeout - while results are being generated and the user receives a timeout error
 * The computation is re-triggered on a submit of the form, even if nothing has changed (however this could be solved easily).

-* Really long computations (like one minute) will cause the server to timeout - while results are being generated and the user receives a timeout error
+## Start using celery
+To overcome all but the last drawback, let's start by using [celery](http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html) as a queueing system with [redis](https://redis.io/) as message broker.
+You need to perform the bold steps from the *Run* section below.

 # Run